 The current relations between the two countries have now deteriorated at an unprecedented level.
 Pakistan for the first time has joined an anti-US bloc and the US is also becoming closer to Pakistan’s arch-rival, India.
 A bill has also been moved in the US senate to sanction Pakistan for its alleged support to the Taliban against the US.

-Although this bill is nothing more than a face-saving for the US, it also can be regarded as a tribute to Pakistan’s security establishment – if the United States’ allegations are assumed to be true, that it has defeated another superpower of the world despite meagre resources and bad economic plight.
+Although this bill is nothing more than a face-saving for the US, it also can be regarded as a tribute to Pakistan’s security establishment – if the United States’ allegations are assumed to be true, that it has defeated another superpower of the world despite meager resources and bad economic plight.

 A Look at the History of Pak-US relations

-The nascent state was economically weaker as compared to its rival state.
+The nascent state was economically weaker compared to its rival state.
 This led Pakistan to search for a strong patron who can assist the country to strengthen its security and can also help it economically.
 The US also needed an ally in the region to counter the threat of communism in South Asia.
 Thus, it had no other choice than Pakistan because of its geostrategic location and the nonalignment policy of India.
 These interests led both countries to come closer to each other.

 The US provided considerable military support to Pakistan.
 The latter also joined the Southeast Asia Treaty Organization (SEATO) in 1954 and the Central Treaty Organization (CENTO) in the following year, both led by the US.
 Pakistan assisted the US to counter Soviet expansionism in the 1950s and hence Pakistan received military assistance of $1.2 billion to $1.5 billion in that period.

-It also got other forms of assistance in terms of agriculture commodity, technical assistance, economic development grants worth nearly $3 billion between 1947 and 1965.
+It also got other forms of assistance in terms of agriculture commodities, technical assistance, and economic development grants worth nearly $3 billion between 1947 and 1965.
 The expectations and attitude of the Pakistani population and policymakers towards the US were of emotional attachment at that time as the people of the region gave immense importance to friends.

 These expectations resulted in dismay during the war of 1965 when the US stepped away from helping Pakistan.
 Pakistan and the US signed an agreement of Defense for Bilateral Cooperation on 5th March 1959 in which the US agreed to cooperate with Pakistan to counter its security threats and to deal with its defense requirements but in the wake of the 1965 war, the US stepped back from this agreement by giving its own meanings to the articles of the very agreement, particularly that the US will help to counter the threat by a communist state only.